GL-equivariant modules over polynomial rings in infinitely many variables: Koszul duality and the Fourier transform

 Let $\cA$ be an abelian category.
 We write $\Ch(\cA)$ for the category of chain complexes in $\cA$.
 We use homological indexing, so if $U$ is a complex then $U_n$ is its $n$th term and the differential is a map $U_n \to U_{n-1}$.
 We say that a complex $U$ is {\bf bounded} (resp.\ {\bf bounded below}, resp.\ {\bf bounded above}) if $U_n=0$ for all but finitely many $n$ (resp.\ for $n \ll 0$, resp.\ for $n \gg 0$).
 We write $\Ch^b(\cA)$, $\Ch^+(\cA)$, and $\Ch^-(\cA)$ for the category of bounded, bounded below, and bounded above complexes.

 Suppose $\otimes$ is a tensor structure on $\cA$.
 Then there is an induced tensor structure on both $\Ch^+(\cA)$ and $\Ch^-(\cA)$, which we still denote by $\otimes$, defined as follows.
-Let $U$ and $V$ be two bounded-below chain complexes.
+Suppose $U$ and $V$ are both bounded-below (or both bounded-above) chain complexes.
 Then $U \otimes V$ is the chain complex given by

 where here $u \in U_i$ and $v \in V_j$.
 Note that the direct sum is finite.